robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 ### The worst democracy is better than the best dictatorship

 It seems like a very nice idea, but it is not.
-In fact, this claim was considered false by those who invented democracy, the Ancient Greeks, and among them, Platone in particular.
-Ancient Greeks are used to elect a tyrant for copying with hard times like war.
+In fact, this claim was considered false by those who invented democracy, the Ancient Greeks, and among them, Plato in particular.
+Ancient Greeks used to elect a tyrant for coping with hard times like war.

 How did they choose him?
 A savvy and intelligent man, who was more keen to solve the problem for which he got in power than procrastinate it to keep the power.
-Under this point of view, the dictatorship of idiots is the worst democracy, way worse than the Ancient Greeks tyranid is the best kind of dictatorship that we known.
+Under this point of view, the dictatorship of idiots is the worst democracy, way worse than the Ancient Greeks'tyranny, which is the best kind of dictatorship that we know.

 [!INFO]
 Many forms of Government have been tried and will be tried in this world of sin and woe.
 No one pretends that democracy is perfect or all-wise.
 Indeed, it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time.
 [/INFO]

-Curiously, the author of that origina citation is Winston Churchill, who expressed that concept at the House of Commons on November 11, 1947.
+Curiously, the author of the above citation is Winston Churchill, who expressed that concept at the House of Commons on November 11, 1947.
 Churchill became Prime Minister for the first time on May 10, 1940, leading the UK through most of World War II.
 He was defeated in the General Election of July 1945 by Clement Attlee's Labour Party, and thus ceased to be Prime Minister at that time.

 [!INFO]
 Nassir Ghaemi's "A First-Rate Madness: Uncovering the Psychiatric Illnesses That Shaped History" (2011) is a prominent modern work that explicitly argues that mood disorders, particularly hypomania and depression, can contribute to effective leadership during times of crisis, and he uses Churchill as a prime example.